Currently available for £279.00 from John Lewis

 - Programmes: 17 (1 manual, 16 pre-set workout apps)

 - Heart Rate Measurement: EKG hand pulse sensors, Bluetooth Smart chest strap optional

 - Seat: Oversized, cushion seat adjustable vertically and horizontally

 - Pedals: Ergonomic pedals with adjustable straps

-- Additional features: iFit® Bluetooth® Smart Enabled (subscription optional), water bottle holder, oversized levelers, tablet holder, stereo speakers, music port for iPod/mp3,
+- Additional features: iFit® Bluetooth® Smart Enabled (30-day family subscription included), water bottle holder, oversized levellers, tablet holder, stereo speakers, music port for iPod/mp3,

 - Dimensions: Length=96cm (37.8”), Width=57cm (22.4”), Height=143cm (56.3”)